Two combined methods for the global solution of implicit semilinear differential equations with the use of spectral projectors and Taylor expansions: Introduction

 \section{Introduction}

 Consider an implicit semilinear differential equation

 with the initial condition

-where $t,\, t_0 \ge 0$, $x,\, x_0 \in \Rn$, $f\in C([0,\infty) \times \Rn, \Rn)$, and $A,\, B\colon \Rn \to \Rn$~are linear operators (or the corresponding $n\times n$ matrices) which may be degenerate (noninvertible).
+where $t,\, t_0 \ge 0$, $x,\, x_0 \in \Rn$, $f\in C([0,\infty)\times \Rn,\Rn)$, and $A,\, B\colon \Rn \to \Rn$~are linear operators (or the corresponding $n\times n$ matrices) which may be degenerate (noninvertible).
 An equation of the type~\eqref{DAE} with a degenerate operator at the derivative is called a \emph{differential-algebraic equation} (\emph{DAE}), since a system of differential and algebraic equations corresponds to it.
+In many papers and books, a DAE or a differential-algebraic system is called an algebraic-differential equation or system, degenerate differential equation, singular system, descriptor system, etc. Differential-algebraic equations (DAEs) in descriptor form, i.e., expressed in terms of descriptor variables, or descriptor systems are used in modelling power, control, biological, chemical, and mechanical multibody systems (see, e.g., \cite{BrenanCP}, \cite{FoxJenZom}, \cite{RabierRh}, \cite{KunkelMehrmann}, \cite{EngwerdaSalmW}, \cite{Riaza}).
+The presence of a degenerate operator at the derivative in the DAE means the presence of algebraic constraints, namely, the graphs of the solutions must lie in some manifold and the initial points $(t_0,x_0)$ must also belong to this manifold.
 The initial value $x_0$ for the problem \eqref{DAE}, \eqref{ini} with a degenerate operator $A$ must be chosen so that the initial point $(t_0,x_0)$ belongs to the manifold

-where $Q_2$ is the spectral projector from~\eqref{Proj.1} (see also~\eqref{ProjRes}).
-If the operator $A$ is nondegenerate (invertible), then the equation \eqref{DAE} can be written as an ordinary differential equation (ODE) and $Q_2= 0$.
-The DAE~\eqref{DAE} is called \emph{semilinear} and is often written in the form